australian-bryological-network/australian-bryological-network.github.io/index.md

 cards:
   - title: Upcoming Workshop
     blurb: >-
-      The XIVth Australian Bryophyte Workshop will be held from 23–28 September 2018 in the picturesque Northern Rivers region of New South Wales.
+      The XIV<sup>th</sup> Australian Bryophyte Workshop will be held from 23–28 September 2018 in the picturesque Northern Rivers region of New South Wales.
     link: "workshops/2018"
   - title: Latest Newsletter